You’ll Owen Me For This One

 It’s not too bad, and some major trail work has been put into this section.
 We even passed a seasonal waterfall that’s probably fairly impressive after a major rainstorm.
 I think it’s overflow from Penwood’s Lake Louise.
 A few switchbacks and we made it to the end at the intersection with the state park’s Yellow Trail.

-Yes, I find it somewhat odd that if this, right here:
+Yes, I find it somewhat odd that this, right here:

-If this is the official eastern terminus of the future East-West Trail, that means hikers would need to get from the Metacomet just east of here over to the random Yellow Trail within Penwood.
+That this is likely the official eastern terminus of the future East-West Trail, that means hikers would need to get from the Metacomet just east of here over to the random Yellow Trail within Penwood.
 Why am I even thinking about this?
 No one cares.

 There are no real views here, but that’s fine.
 You can get a feel for what a view would look like at least: